sh92/DeepLearning-University/README.md

 * This is a deep learning source code in University
 * Data : mnist, cifar10
-* vgg16
+* Model : vgg16, Resnet
-* tensorflow, gpu-tensorflow, tensorboard
+* Tensorflow, gpu-tensorflow, tensorboard